korcakSEA/order-summary-component-main/README.md

 ### What I learned

-MY major learnings while working through this project is that min-height trick is a classic lifesaver for responsive layouts.
+My major learnings while working through this project is that min-height trick is a classic lifesaver for responsive layouts.

-You see the code snippets below:
+You see the code snippet below:

 ```css
 body{